-Goals for PLD openers include:
+Goals for the opener include:

-- Apply Goring Blade early.
+- Apply Goring Blade early

 High Latency Adjustments:

 - We pull with a precast Holy Spirit as a medium-potency GCD that only costs half a GCD (due to precasting).
 Pulling with Shield Lob would be less potency and starts the GCD rolling later while pulling with Intervene moves an Intervene out of Fight or Flight.
-Circle of Scorn is used immediately (before Fight or Flight) in the opener for two reasons:

 Using Fight or Flight